Machanix/BeSIDE/joss/paper.md

 # Usage
 The tutorial and source code for this application are available on GitHub.
 As the application is implemented using the R programming language, users can download the R code and run it on their local computers for enhanced efficiency

-# Figure
+# Figures

 ![\label{fig:Fig1}](BeSIDE_Appinterface.png)
 <div align="center"> Fig 1.
-The BeSIDE application interface. . </div>
+The BeSIDE application interface. </div>

 ![\label{fig:Fig2}](BeSIDE_resultDP.png)
 <div align="center"> Fig 2.
 The BeSIDE application after analyze microscopic images.
-The results will be as histograms including size histogram, density histogram, and an overall histogram. . </div>
+The results will be as histograms including size histogram, density histogram, and an overall histogram. </div>

 # Acknowledgement
 I would like to extend my gratitude to Professor In-Geol Choi and the members of the Computational & Synthetic Biology Lab in the Department of Biotechnology at Korea University for their invaluable assistance in the development and enhancement of this application.